Musings On Coronavirus And Other Disasters…

 I hate it.

 But it pays the bills.
-And its only a few days a week, between my other jobs.
+It’s only a few days a week, between my other jobs.
+And, as I have said, I like the people.
 So I try to suck it up.

 Then COVID-19 arrived.

 My co-workers and I found ourselves thrust onto the front lines.
 Right up there alongside doctors, nurses, health care workers, transport workers, cleaners, teachers, etc.

 The powers that be christened us ‘key workers’ and informed us we were being relied upon to ‘feed the nation’ in this unprecedented time of crisis.

 Cut to me…